Ancient Greek coinage: Hellenistic period (323–31 BC)

 The most striking new feature of Hellenistic coins was the use of portraits of living people, namely of the kings themselves.
 This practice had begun in Sicily, but was disapproved of by other Greeks as showing hubris (arrogance).
 But the kings of Ptolemaic Egypt and Seleucid Syria had no such scruples: having already awarded themselves with "divine" status, they issued magnificent gold coins adorned with their own portraits, with the symbols of their state on the reverse.
 The names of the kings were frequently inscribed on the coin as well.
 This established a pattern for coins which has persisted ever since: a portrait of the king, usually in profile and striking a heroic pose, on the obverse, with his name beside him, and a coat of arms or other symbol of state on the reverse.

 The Hellenistic period conventionally ends with the Battle of Actium in 31 BC, although a few Hellenistic rulers are known in India until the reign of the Indo-Greek King Strato III (ruled c.
-25 BC to AD 10), who issued the last Hellenistic coinage.
+25 BC to 10 AD), who issued the last Hellenistic coinage.
 Many Greek communities in the eastern half of the Roman empire continued to issue their own coinages, known as Roman provincial coinages or "Greek Imperials" in older scholarship, until the third century AD.

-Seleucus Nicator (312–281 BC), Ai Khanoum.
+Seleucus Nicator (312-281 BC) hemidrachm, Ai Khanoum.

-Antiochus I (281–261 BC), Ai Khanoum.
+Antiochus I (281-261 BC) coin, Ai Khanoum.

-Antiochos II (261–246 BC), Ai Khanoum.
+Antiochos II (261-246 BC) stater, Ai Khanoum.